TSMC: History

-The company has been increasing and upgrading its manufacturing capacity for most of its existence, although influenced by the demand cycles of the semiconductor industry.
-In 2011, the company planned to increase research and development expenditures by almost 39% to NT$50 billion to fend off growing competition.
-The company also planned to expand capacity by 30% in 2011 to meet strong market demand.
-In May 2014, TSMC's board of directors approved capital appropriations of US$568 million to establish, convert, and upgrade advanced technology capacity after the company forecast higher than expected demand.
+Since then, the company has continued to grow, albeit subject to the cycles of demand.
+In 2011, the company planned to increase research and development expenditures by almost 39 percent to NT$50 billion to fend off growing competition.
+The company also planned to expand capacity by 30 percent in 2011 to meet strong market demand.
+In May 2014, TSMC's board of directors approved capital appropriations of US$568 million to increase and improve manufacturing capabilities after the company forecast higher than expected demand.
 In August 2014, TSMC's board of directors approved additional capital appropriations of US$3.05 billion.

 In 2011, it was reported that TSMC had begun trial production of the A5 SoC and A6 SoCs for Apple's iPad and iPhone devices.
-According to reports, as of May 2014, Apple is sourcing its new A8 and A8X SoCs from TSMC and later sourced the A9 SoC with both TSMC and Samsung (to increase volume for iPhone 6S launch) with the A9X being exclusively made by TSMC, thus resolving the issue of sourcing a chip in two different microarchitecture sizes.
-Apple has become TSMC's most important customer.
+According to reports, in May 2014 Apple sourced its A8 and A8X SoCs from TSMC.
+Apple then sourced the A9 SoC with both TSMC and Samsung (to increase volume for iPhone 6S launch) and the A9X exclusively with TSMC, thus resolving the issue of sourcing a chip in two different microarchitecture sizes.
+As of 2014, Apple was TSMC's most important customer.
 In October 2014, ARM and TSMC announced a new multi-year agreement for the development of ARM based 10 nm FinFET processors.

-In 2020, TSMC became the first semiconductor company in the world to sign up for RE100, pledging to use 100% renewable energy by 2050.
-TSMC accounts for roughly 5% of the energy consumption in Taiwan, exceeding that of the capital city Taipei.
-This initiative was thus expected to accelerate the transformation to renewable energy in the country.